blacklightpy/vaultofknowledge/Implication of Caste for Moksha.md

 I saw on one example that Mantras acquired without permission are not useful.
 But then, who can acquire Mantras via Deeksha?
-I wondered if Kshoodras were permitted.
+I wondered if Shoodras were permitted.
 # Cases from Shruthi
 ## Initiation of Satyakaama Jaabaala
 The 4th Prapaathaka (Chapter) of Chandogya Upanishad deals with a boy named Satyakaama Jaabaala, who is of unknown lineage since his mother was a prostitute, but was accepted as a Braahmana based on his honesty.